stanfordnlp/stanza/README.md

 All neural modules in this library can be trained with your own data.
 The tokenizer, the multi-word token (MWT) expander, the POS/morphological features tagger, the lemmatizer and the dependency parser require [CoNLL-U](https://universaldependencies.org/format.html) formatted data, while the NER model requires the BIOES format.
 Currently, we do not support model training via the `Pipeline` interface.
 Therefore, to train your own models, you need to clone this git repository and run training from the source.

 For detailed step-by-step guidance on how to train and evaluate your own models, please visit our [training documentation](https://stanfordnlp.github.io/stanza/training.html).

-## Contributing to Stanza

-We welcome community contributions to Stanza in the form of bugfixes 🛠️ and enhancements 💡!
-If you want to contribute, please first read [our contibution guideline](CONTRIBUTING.md).

 ## LICENSE